 - "Prius v was built for families, and the kids in the back seat can thank Toyota for it.
 Damon Bell, Consumer Guide's 6-foot-6 senior editor, referred to the rear seating area as 'very nice.
 I can sit behind myself in comfort." -- Consumer Guide

 Standard features on the 2013 Toyota Prius v include keyless entry and start, Bluetooth and an iPod interface.
-Stepping up to the Prius v Three model adds navigation the Entune entertainment system and satellite radio.
+Stepping up to the Prius v Three model adds navigation, the Entune infotainment system and satellite radio.
 The Prius v Five model adds leatherette upholstery and heated front seats.

 Reviewers agree that the base Prius v Two is well equipped, but a few complain about the crowded gauge cluster and the placement of some controls.
-Others complain that optional packages are expensive, or that interior materials look cheap.
+Others complain that optional packages are expensive.

 - "Most of Prius v's good optional features are in one package.
 The Advanced Technology Package includes an upgraded navigation system, split-screen functionality, traffic information, Entune infotainment system, pre-collision system, Safety Connect assistance system, hands-free parallel parking, power sunroof, JBL sound system, and adaptive cruise control.
 None of these features can be purchased separately.
 The package costs a whopping $5,650 and is only available on the highest trim level, which starts at $30,295." -- Consumer Guide